School of Philosophy and Economic Science: Influence of Maharishi Mahesh Yogi

-School of Meditation

-SES was instrumental in promoting Transcendental Meditation (TM) in the UK from the 1960s.
-In collaboration with the Study Society and Maharishi Mahesh Yogi, SES established the School of Meditation (SoM) in London in 1961, under the direction of Bill Whiting.
-SoM's purpose was, and remains, to study and teach the principles and practical application of meditation.
-Many of the subsequent leaders of SoM were students of the Maharishi.
-The School of Meditation is now an independent, self-governing organisation.
-By 2011, SoM had initiated 15,332 people into the practice of meditation, it has branches in several parts of the UK as well as in Greece and Holland.
-Both SES and SoM teach Transcendental Meditation as introduced by the Maharishi Mahesh Yogi, an ancient technique the revival of which is credited to Brahmananda Saraswati.

-Advaita
+Advaita and Sanskrit

-On a trip to India to study meditation with the Maharishi Mahesh Yogi, Roles met the Shankarcharya of Jyotir Math, Swami Shantanand Saraswati, who Roles believed was the spiritual advisor both the Study society and SES were seeking and introduced MacLaren to Shantandand of whom they both became students.
+On a trip to India to study meditation with the Maharishi Mahesh Yogi, Roles met the Shankarcharya of Jyotir Math, Swami Shantanand Saraswati, who Roles believed was the spiritual advisor both the Study society and SES were seeking.
+He introduced MacLaren to Shantandand and they both became his students.
 Swami Shantananda Saraswati had been a disciple, with the Maharishi, of the previous Shankaracharya of Jyotir Math, Swami Brahmananda Saraswati.
-From this point on, MacLaren's teachings became predominately based on Advanta Vedanta, which he disseminated within SES.
+From this point on, MacLaren's teachings became predominately based on Advaita Vedanta, which he disseminated within SES.
 During the mid-1950s, Practical Philosophy became the central subject of teaching and practice at SES and remains so today.
-MacLaren's discussions with Shantanand Saraswati solidified the central principle of SES' philosophy as "unity in diversity", a merger of Eastern philosophy and Western wisdom.
+MacLaren's discussions with Shantanand Saraswati solidified the central principle of SES's philosophy as "unity in diversity", a merger of Eastern philosophy and Western wisdom.

 From 1965, every second year for the rest of his life, MacLaren conversed with Shantananda Saraswat and these conversations were taped and transcribed.
 These conversations are published in a four volume series.
 Teaching is disseminated by SES advanced students who are volunteer teachers, and is maintained by the successors of MacLaren and Shantanand Saraswati, these being Donald Lambie and SES guru Sri Vasudevananda Saraswati respectively.

 MacLaran also met another Indian sage, Daṇḍī Svāmī Nārāyaṇānanda Sarasvatī, who was a student of both Shantananda Saraswathi and Brahmananda Saraswati.
 Daṇḍī Svāmī Nārāyaṇānanda Sarasvatī was also linked with the leader of the SES branch in Holland.

-Sanskrit language

 In his conversations with MacLaren, Shantananda Saraswati stated the importance of Sanskrit language in the study of Advaita.
 The study of Sanskrit language at SES began in the late 1960s and became a formal part of what was called the "middle school" in 1977.
 SES is considered a world-class centre for the study of Sanskrit.